SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrading.md

 		-e SONAR_JDBC_USERNAME=... \
 		-e SONAR_JDBC_PASSWORD=... \
 		-v sonarqube_data:/opt/sonarqube/data \
-		-v sonarqube_extensions_8_x:/opt/sonarqube/extensions \
+		-v sonarqube_extensions:/opt/sonarqube/extensions \
 		-v sonarqube_logs:/opt/sonarqube/logs \
 		<image_name>
 	```

-5. Browse to `http://yourSonarQubeServerURL/setup` and follow the setup instructions.
+3. Go to `http://yourSonarQubeServerURL/setup` and follow the setup instructions.

-6. Reanalyze your projects to get fresh data.
+4. Reanalyze your projects to get fresh data.

-### From 7.9.x LTS to another 7.9.x LTS version
+#### **From 7.9.x LTS to another 7.9.x LTS **

 No specific Docker operations are needed, just use the new tag.

 ## Edition Upgrade
 If you're moving to a different edition within the same version (upgrade or downgrade) the steps are exactly the same as above, without the need to browse to `http://yourSonarQubeServerURL/setup` or reanalyze your projects.